High order discretization schemes for stochastic volatility models: Numerical comparative analysis of the proposed schemes with standard discretization methods

 \subsubsection{Weak trajectorial convergence}

 Nevertheless, as explained in Remark \ref{MLMC}, for the scheme with time step $\frac{1}{N}$, one can replace the increments of the Brownian motion $(B_t)_{t\in[0,T]}$ by a sequence of Gaussian random variables smartly constructed from the scheme with time step $\frac{1}{2N}$.
 This particular coupling is possible whenever the independence structure between $(B_t)_{t\in[0,T]}$ and $(Y_t)_{t\in[0,T]}$ is preserved by the discretization of the latter process, which is the case for all the schemes but the CMT scheme.
 So we carry out this coupling and we repeat the preceding numerical experiment.
 The results are put together in Figures \ref{fig:strongLogAsset_Coupling} and \ref{fig:strongAsset_Coupling} and in Table \ref{tab:slopes_Coupling}.
+The average width of the confidence intervals is equal to 0.09.

 As expected, we see that the WeakTraj\_1 and the OU\_Improved schemes exhibit a first order convergence rate whereas the other schemes exhibit a $\frac{1}{2}$ order convergence rate.
 Note that the CMT scheme has a weak trajectorial convergence of order one but it is much more difficult to implement the coupling for which the convergence order is indeed equal to one.
+We repeat the same numerical experiments for the Stein \& Stein and the quadratic Gaussian model.
+The results are reported in figures \ref{fig:QGstrong} and \ref{fig:SSstrong} and in Table \ref{tab:slopes_Coupling_SSQG}.
+We observe that the theoretical results stated in Proposition (\ref{SSqG}) are confirmed by the numerical findings : the slope of the regression line is approximately equal to $1.3$ for both Weak\_Traj1 and OU\_Improved schemes in the Stein\&Stein model whereas for the quadratic Gaussian model, it is approximately equal to 2.